mpolacek/lists/1001-albums.md

 - [ ] 837.
 Blur - Blur
 - [X] 838.
 Radiohead - OK Computer (1997)
 - [ ] 839.
 Finely Quaye Maverick a Strike
 - [ ] 840.
-Missy "Misdemeanor" Elliott- Supa Dupa Fly
+Missy "Misdemeanor" Elliott - Supa Dupa Fly
 - [ ] 841.
 The Chemical Bros. - Dig Your Own Hole (1997)
 - [ ] 842.
 Primal Scream - Vanishing Point
 - [ ] 843.
 Robert Wyatt - Shleep
 - [ ] 844.
-David Holmes-Lets Get Killed
+David Holmes - Lets Get Killed
 - [ ] 845.
-Sleater-Kinney- Dig Me Out
+Sleater-Kinney - Dig Me Out
 - [ ] 846.
 The Prodigy - The Fat of the Land
 - [ ] 847.
-Buena Vista Social Club- Buena Vista Social Club
+Buena Vista Social Club - Buena Vista Social Club
 - [ ] 848.
 Nick Cave and the Bad Seeds - The Boatman's Call
 - [ ] 849.
 Divine Comedy - A Short Album About Love
 - [ ] 850.
 Cornershop - When I Was Born for the 7th Time
 - [ ] 851.
 Daft Punk - Homework
 - [ ] 852.
 Robbie Williams - Life Thru a Lens
 - [ ] 853.
-Mariah Carey-Butterfly
+Mariah Carey - Butterfly
 - [ ] 854.
 Supergrass - In It for the Money
 - [ ] 855.
 Bob Dylan - Time Out of Mind
 - [ ] 856.
 Reprazent and Roni Size - New Forms
 - [ ] 857.
 Elliott Smith - Either/Or
 - [ ] 858.
 The Verve - Urban Hymns
 - [ ] 859.
 Spiritualized - Ladies and Gentlemen We Are Floating in Space
 - [ ] 860.
-System of a Down-System of a Down
+System of a Down - System of a Down
 - [ ] 861.
 Bob Dylan, Live 1966 (1998)
 - [X] 862.
 Manu Chao - Clandestino
 - [ ] 863.
 Billy Bragg and Wilco Mermaid Avenue
 - [ ] 864.
 Turbonegro - Apocalypse Dudes
 - [ ] 865.
 Fatboy Slim - You've Come a Long Way Baby
 - [ ] 866.
 David Gray - White Ladder
 - [ ] 867.
-Lucinda Williams- Car Wheels on a Gravel Road
+Lucinda Williams - Car Wheels on a Gravel Road
 - [ ] 868.
 Pulp - This Is Hardcore
 - [ ] 869.
 Madonna - Ray of Light
 - [ ] 870.
-Lauryn Hill-The Miseducation of Lauryn Hill
+Lauryn Hill - The Miseducation of Lauryn Hill
 - [ ] 871.
 Hole - Celebrity Skin
 - [ ] 872.
 The Dandy Warhols - Come Down
 - [ ] 873.
 Mercury Rev - Deserter's Songs